bobby-stripe/pcre2-wasm/README.md

-# TurboFan compiler bug demo
+# TurboFan compiler issue/bug demo

-This repo is branch of stephen-riley/pcre that exposes an issue in the TurboFan compiler.
+This repo is branch of [stephen-riley/pcre](https://github.com/stephen-riley/pcre/tree/master) that exposes an issue in the TurboFan compiler.

-Short version: after compiling [PCRE2](https://pcre.org/) to WebAssembly using emscripten, when TurboFan optimizes the `pcre2_study()` , it takes 6-7 seconds to complete with `-O3`, and 80-90 seconds with `-O3`!
+Short version: after compiling [PCRE2](https://pcre.org/) to WebAssembly using emscripten, when TurboFan optimizes the `pcre2_match()` function, it takes 6-7 seconds to complete with `-O3`, and 80-90 seconds with `-O3` on a 2.3GHz Core i9.

+The most obvious effect is if you were to run a quick node.js script that used this library, you would see your code execute right away (thanks to the first pass of wasm compilation by the Liftoff stage of v8), but then the node process would just hang out until TurboFan completed its work--and _then_ the node process would end.

+"The juice ain't worth the squeeze", as it were.

+Interesting note: _all_ WebAssembly functions are processed by TurboFan immediately after Liftoff (what the V8 teams calls _eager tier-up), instead of what's done for Javascript: profiling execution with the interpreter from Ignition's first pass.
+You'll see the difference if you execute the repro command below with `--wasm-interpret-all` since TurboFan is bypassed altogether.

 ## Repro